Gestation and Birth

 Children conceived by assisted reproductive technologies may be at increased predisposition for insulin resistance, obesity, metabolic syndrome, and other metabolic issues, according to some studies (Cui et al. 2020; Gkourogianni et al. 2014).

 A Danish study using nation-wide data from 1987-2010 found no increased risk of type 1 diabetes in children born to women with fertility problems (Hargreave et al. 2016).
 A different Danish study using nation-wide data from 1995-2003 found no overall association between fertility treatments and type 1 diabetes in the offspring.
 However, the researchers did find an association between type 1 in the offspring and the use of ovulation induction or intrauterine insemination with follicle-stimulating hormone (Kettner et al. 2016).
-Hopefully we will see further studies on this topic to determine whether this is a chance finding or not.
+In Norway, Denmark, and Finland, there was not an increased risk of type 1 diabetes in children born after ART (except in the youngest cohort), and no difference with the type of ART (Kyhl et al. 2024).
+A nation-wide study of Swedish singletons born between 1985 and 2015 found that children born after assisted reproductive technology had an increased risk of type 1 diabetes, but this association was only significant in children born after frozen embryo transfer (Norman et al. 2020).
+A study from Taiwan did not find an increased risk of type 1 diabetes in children conveived via IVF (Weng and Chien, 2024).
+Hopefully we will see further studies on this topic to determine more details.

 In mice, impaired glucose tolerance and decreased insulin tolerance occurred in male offspring conceived using frozen and thawed embryo transfer (FET) (Qin et al. 2021).